 Final Thoughts on Installing Python 3 on Ubuntu 18.04 or 20.04

 Python 3 may be easily installed on Ubuntu 18.04 or 20.04.
 Enabling you to use the Python programming language and its vast ecosystem of libraries and tools.
 You can ensure that Python 3 is correctly installed on your Ubuntu system.
 Following the instructions provided in this guide.
-If you’re looking to set up Python on a different platform, you might find guidance on installing the latest version of Python 3.10 on CentOS 7 in another informative resource.
+To get securely updated, fix bugs, and get updated features you need to update Python to the latest version on CentOS.

 The installation of Python 3 on your machine has been successfully verified.
 By looking up the Python version.
 When Python 3 is installed, you may use the python3 command to run Python scripts or the Python interpreter in the terminal to begin using it.